Lautert/KeyMap/README.md

 ### Create Combo

-If you need create a combo key to textarea to save content, use :
+If you need create a combo key in a textarea to save content, use :

 ``` js
 // DOMElement.onKeyMap(Array|Object|Number|String, function);